kburk1997/FidgetWidget/README.md

 * Raspberry Pi monitor

 See the circuit schematic [temporarily unavailable] for details on how to assemble the circuit.

+The gist:
+- When any of the three buttons are pressed, one calming GIF will show up.
+- When your hands are moved towards and away from the LDR, another calming GIF will show up.

 Once the circuit is assembled, run the code on the Arduino and the Raspberry Pi.